 A sunny August weekend in Bergen, Norway’s second city and European City of Culture.
-This a collection of my favourite shots, and the beautiful Norwegian fjords.
+This is a collection of my favourite shots, including the majestic Norwegian fjords.

 A sunny August weekend in Bergen, Norway’s second city and European City of Culture.
-This a collection of my favourite shots, and the beautiful Norwegian fjords.
+This is a collection of my favourite shots, including the majestic Norwegian fjords.

 Happy Thursday, guys!
 If you’re still going strong with January’s vegan challenge – well done!
 I’m with you.
 This weeks recipe was inspired by my all-time favourite cake and it’s utterly delicious!

 Jazz up your usual porridge oats with a little cinnamon, grated carrot, golden syrup, walnuts and juicy raisins and you’ve got yourself dessert for breakfast.
 Winning.
 It’s satisfying, healthy and can be adapted depending on what’s in your store cupboard.
 Sub the walnuts for cashews, or golden syrup for maple and you’ve got an equally delicious bowl of goodness.
 Give it a go!

 Serves 1 | Cooking: 10 mins

 Step one: Gently simmer the milk in a medium saucepan on a low heat for 2 minutes.

 Step two: Add the oats and salt and stir often to avoid lumps forming.
 You’ll want to cook this for about 5 minutes until smooth and creamy.

 Step three: Pour into a deep breakfast bowl.
 Grate the carrot in the centre, then add the broken walnut halves, raisins and cinnamon.
 Drizzle with golden syrup and sprinkle with coconut before serving.
 Enjoy!